ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Copter, Plane, Rover.

-Jump to the specified :ref:`MAV_CMD_JUMP_TAG<MAV_CMD_JUMP_TAG>` item in the mission list.
-The jump tag command can be repeated either a specified number of times before continuing the mission, or it can be repeated indefinitely.
+Jump to the specified:ref:`MAV_CMD_JUMP_TAG<MAV_CMD_JUMP_TAG>` item in the mission list.
+The jump tag command can be repeated, either a specified number of times before continuing the mission, or it can be repeated indefinitely.

 .. tip::